 Example 3.
 Food Court Infographics — More Reasons to Eat Fruits

 Taste is obviously the final test, but how food is presented, it's visual appeal, is also a crucial factor in what we gravitate towards.
 The pictures in McDonald's will always look plump and delicious, regardless of how the burger actually appears.
 Food imagery can be found in branding, advertisement, menus and shop art, so it is important for companies to have the software and illustration library necessary to create professional, visually striking designs.

-ConceptDraw PRO, the award winning diagramming software from CS Odessa, provides a powerful platform with which to create graphic-driven works.
-To extend PRO's functionality, new solution are released regularly to help in a wide variety of illustrative fields.
+ConceptDraw DIAGRAM, the award winning diagramming software from CS Odessa, provides a powerful platform with which to create graphic-driven works.
+To extend PRO 's functionality, new solution are released regularly to help in a wide variety of illustrative fields.
 The latest, the Food Court solution, provides a bright collection of colorful food related images and icons, divided into themed libraries; suitable for use as menu graphics, on marketing leaflets, or accompanying text on an infographic.
 Also included are samples of food based drawings, a comprehensive help section, and video tutorials on a range of subjects, giving handy tips and leaving you free to concentrate on creating professional looking food art, suitable for any shop front, poster or menu.